Table of Contents:

 - lots of organic engagement on your posts

-- when verified accounts follow you, or like & comment on your feed
+- when verified accounts follow you, or like and comment on your feed

-- when high Trust Score accounts follow you or like & comment on your feed
+- when high trust score accounts follow you or like and comment on your feed

 Benefits of a High Trust Score

-When you have a high Trust Score you can get away with activities that low Trust Score accounts could not.
-For example, having a bit.ly link or posting a ton.
+When you have a high trust score you can get away with activities that low trust score accounts could not.
+For example, having a bit.ly link or posting excessively.

 Instagram is a Fluid Platform

 - Instagram is purposefully mysterious.
-They don’t want anyone to know the algorithm because then people (and robots) would create ways to outsmart it.
+They don’t want anyone to know the algorithm because then people and bots would create ways to outsmart it.